Read our information sheet on the drug approval process for the treatment of Alzheimer's disease for more information.

 Sometimes, you may hear in the news that a potential new treatment for Alzheimer's disease or another type of dementia has been found.
 So why isn't this treatment available right away?

 For example, the drug aducanumab has been found to slow decline in memory and thinking skill in adults with mild cognitive impairment (MCI) – as long as they are taking higher doses of the drug.
 Aducanumab works by targeting a particular protein in the brain that's involved (we're still not exactly sure how) with Alzheimer's.

-Recently, aducanumab has been approved by the U.S. Food and Drug Administration’s (FDA) as a new treatment for Alzheimer’s disease.
-For aducanumab to be available in Canada, the drug will require regulatory approval by Health Canada to ensure its safety and efficacy.
+For aducanumab to be available in Canada, the drug would have to achieve required regulatory approval by Health Canada to ensure its safety and efficacy.

 With each potential treatment, it's hard to tell how long this process takes.
 Plenty of testing is required to validate a drug's effects, which can result in a wait time of several years or more before the drug becomes approved for the public – assuming that the tests are successful.

 While this may seem like a long time, know that testing also ensures that the potential treatment doesn't do more harm than good.

 What do clinical trials do?